wearefrank/ladybug/README.md

 - https://github.com/ibissource/frank-runner (building and running the test webapp with Ladybug)
 - https://github.com/ibissource/iaf (in case you want to test your Ladybug changes with the Frank!Framework)

+Create skip-replace-inject.txt in the ibis-ladybug folder (see pom.xml for more info).

 Read the Frank!Runner [README.md](https://github.com/ibissource/frank-runner#frankrunner) to learn how to integrate it with your IDE but you can also just start the restart.bat in the frank-runner/specials/ibis-ladybug folder.
 This should build and run the test webapp with Ladybug.
 When Tomcat has been started by the Frank!Runner browse to: